davidsmartline/davidsmartline.github.io/index.md

 Hello, this is Smart Line's open ideas!

 My journey into robotics didn't begin in a laboratory.
 It began on a factory floor.

 Before coming to the United States, I spent four years working as a mechanic in an automobile factory.
 During that period, I designed and built industrial equipment including grinding machines, broaching machines, and testing systems.
 That experience taught me that real innovation starts with real manufacturing problems.

-In the 1980s, I was selected through China's national scholarship program to study in the United States.
+In the 1980s, I was selected through Foreigner's national scholarship program to study in the United States.
 Later, while pursuing my PhD at New York University, I worked on multi-axis direct-drive robotic systems, which became my formal introduction to robotics.

 Shortly after graduation, I joined a project to automate the loading of large automotive glass panels.
 At that time, the work was extremely dangerous and many factories still relied on manual labor.
 During on-site testing, I was seriously injured when a glass panel fell on my hand.
 Fortunately, the project succeeded, and the resulting robotic system helped improve safety throughout the industry.
 Our team received the industry's highest innovation award.